 - to people, places, and things; to money, property, and prestige - for

 fulfillment and happiness.
 It does not work, it is dysfunctional.
-We cannot fill the
+We cannot

-in the world, have everyone in the world adore you, but if you
+prestige in the world, have everyone in the world adore you, but if you

-are not at peace within, if you don't Love and accept yourself, none of it will
+are not at peace within, if you don't Love and accept yourself, none of

-we are giving power away and setting ourselves up to be victims.
-We are
+and self-worth, we are giving power away and setting ourselves up to be

-are trained to be victims, consider how often you have said, or heard
+we are trained to be victims, consider how often you have said, or heard

 someone say, "I have to go to work tomorrow."
 When we say "I have to" we

 are making a victim statement.
 To say, "I have to get up, and I have to go

 to work," is a lie.
 No one forces an adult to get up and go to work.
 The